markus-ebke/python-billiards/CONTRIBUTING.md

    python3 -m build
    ```

-Note that I haven't figured out a good way to put this package on [PyPi](https://pypi.org/) (yet).
+   TODO: Figure out a way to upload this package to [PyPi](https://pypi.org/).

-- Return to develop branch and merge master branch (to get current version number):
+7. Return to develop branch and merge master branch (to get current version number):

    ```shell
    git checkout develop
    git merge master
    ```

+   Then continue working.

 ### Useful commands and settings